 Old Down Estate

 Old Down Estate is a stunning location situated in the South West countryside and set in 66 acres of beautiful grounds.
-They requested an updated website as their current site did not capture how they were positioning themselves, nor was it very user-friendly.
+They requested an updated website as their current site did not capture how they were positioning themselves.
+Nor was it very easy to use.

-As I worked closely with the various members of staff at Old Down, and it became quite clear that they needed three distinct areas of their business promoted: Weddings, Events, and Country Park.
-They required these to be part of the Old Down Estate umbrella, yet somehow be separated.
-After discussions with their design team, we created the logos and branding colours, and I used these as a starting point for the websites.
+These had to be part of the Old Down Estate umbrella, yet somehow be separate.
+After discussions with their design team, we collaborated on the logos, branding colours, and typography.
+I used these as a starting point for the websites.

-What I came up with was a main ‘olddownestate.co.uk’ site, linked intrinsically with ‘olddownweddings.co.uk’, ‘olddownevents.co.uk’, and ‘olddowncountrypark.co.uk’.
+What I came up with was a main ‘olddownestate.co.uk’ site, linked with ‘olddownweddings.co.uk’, ‘olddownevents.co.uk’, and ‘olddowncountrypark.co.uk’.
 The sites would have a unified menu and an identical structure differentiated only by content and subtle colour changes.
-This setup grants locally optimised SEO to each domain and enhances the profile of each site with content naturally interlinked.
+This setup grants specific SEO to each domain and enhances the profile of each site with interlinked content.

 When it came to the full build, I wanted to make it as easy to update and use as possible.
-I knew that having four separate sites could mean that events might be uploaded the wrong location, or that a phone number might be changed on one site and not the other.
+I knew that having four separate sites could introduce complexity.
+For instance, events uploaded to the wrong sub-site, or phone numbers changed on one site and not the other.